-Worst still is the blogger who vaguely knows the target is over there someone and then makes a half hearted attempt at hitting it – if they knew what it is or what it looks like.
+Worst still is the blogger who vaguely knows the target is over there somewhere and then makes a half hearted attempt at hitting it, if they knew what it is or what it looks like.

 - those who know what they want to write

 - those that are writing to promote their business

 - those that are writing to promote a cause or raise an issue